giellatekno/neahttadigisanit/src/infra/README.md

  * nds.nginx.conf - An example config file that connects to a flup fastcgi process launched by manage.py runfcgi

- * nds-sanit - An example init.d service definition
+ * nds-sanit - An example init.d service definition using fastcgi in manage.py (python2)

+ * nds-sanit-gunicorn - An example init.d service definition using gunicorn

+ * nds-sanit.service - An example systemd service definition

+ * nds-sanit.socket - An example systemd socket definition

  * nginx/ - contains include files required for nds.nginx.conf, but be sure to check everything before implementing it in an actual installation.
 Some